nicotine-plus/nicotine-plus/README.md

 Nicotine+ is a graphical client for the [Soulseek](https://www.slsknet.org/) peer-to-peer system.
 It is an attempt to keep [Nicotine](https://web.archive.org/web/20150720173459/http://nicotine.thegraveyard.org/) working with the latest libraries, kill bugs, keep current with the Soulseek protocol, and add some new features that users want and/or need.

 # Download Nicotine+
-The current stable version of Nicotine+ is 1.4.1
+The current stable version of Nicotine+ is 1.4.1.
+An unstable version 1.4.3 is currently under development and available for testing.

 ## GNU/Linux
 If you have no need to modify the Nicotine+ source, you are strongly recommended to use precompiled packages for your distribution.
 This will save you time.